jpope33/TwitterAnalysisProject/README.md

 # Twitter Analysis Project User Manual

-## Generating access tokens to TWitter API
+## Generating access tokens to Twitter API
 In order to extract tweets from Twitter.com, a user must first join https://dev.twitter.com/ and create personal access tokens.
 These tokens are to be inserted into TweetAnalyzer.py.

 ## Libraries used